I don’t always believe in fate, but there are times when I feel fated; it hits me like an asteroid.

 There are so many emotions to unpack following a cancer diagnosis.
 These emotions are ripe and at times irrational.

-It can feel like it is too close to home to discuss these emotions with your friends, family, or your partner — as they are potentially experiencing similar fears, and may not be coming from an objective place.
-Sitting with a therapist allows you to say everything that is on your mind without worrying you are upsetting your loved ones.
+It can feel too close to home to discuss these emotions with your friends, family, or your partner — as they themselves are potentially experiencing similar fears, and may not be coming from an objective place.
+Sitting with a therapist allows you to say everything that is on your mind without worrying whether or not you are upsetting your loved ones.

 Managing your stress is essential for recovery

 Your body undergoes a lot of stress during cancer treatment, both mentally and physically.
-Between surgeries, chemotherapy, radiation, and other treatments, there is a lot to manage.
+There is a lot to manage between surgeries, chemotherapy, radiation, and other treatments.
 You need to remember to be kind to your body, and a large part of that is taking care of your mind.

-Working with a therapist can help manage your emotions while having a consistent person to speak to about your ever changing feelings.
-When you are consistently taking care of your mind, you may find that you feel better physically as well.
+Working with a therapist can help you manage your emotions and give you a consistent person to speak to about your ever changing feelings.
+When you are consistently taking care of your mind and mental health, you may find that you feel physically better as well.

 Dealing with Guilt, Grief, and Fear of Recurrence

-You might be feeling guilty — thinking back to smoking cigarettes in college, or using products with parabens in them.
-Guilt is a common emotion to want to tackle while on your journey.
+Upon learning about your diagnosis, you might be feel guilty and start thinking back to smoking cigarettes in college, or using products with parabens in them.
+Guilt is a common emotion to tackle while on your journey, and your therapist can help you through it.

 Grief is something that I experienced first hand in my journey.
 When I was going through surgery and treatment during the better part of 2018, I was in full warrior mode.
-I buried any anxiety or fears that I had because I was so focused on going through the motions and beating the disease.
+I buried any anxiety or fears that I had because I was so focused on beating the disease.

 Now that I have completed active treatment, I feel as though my grief has been delayed.
 I am now effectively grieving and mourning my cancer journey.
 I have spent many days crying and depressed, feeling angry and sad.
-I look forward to meeting with my therapist each week to help me process these feelings, in order to move forward in the survivorship journey.
+Meeting with my therapist each week has become something I look forward to; she helps me process these feelings in order to move forward in the survivorship journey.

 It can feel impossible to move past those feelings of fear.
 Working with a therapist can help process those fears and help determine the best course of mental action for your anxiety.